LuisErnestoColchado/PartitionedShadowVolume/README.md

 # Partitioned Shadow Volume

-This a replica of paper
+This a developed of Partitioned Shadow Volume, in based to a research of Frédéric Mora, Julien Gerhards, L. Aveneau and D. Ghazanfarpour.
+This method of shadow use a structure called TOP TREE for storage the triangles of scene, and improve the storage of memory and query point in the redering time.

 ## Dependences

-This project keeps few dependencies :
+This project keeps few dependencies:

 ```
 OpenGL 4.3+